-Amendments are announced in the supplements to the Catalogue of ICAO Publications; the Catalogue and its supplements are available on the ICAO website at www.icao.int.
+Amendments are announced in the supplements to the Products and Services Catalogue; the Catalogue and its supplements are available on the ICAO website at www.icao.int.
 The space below is provided to keep a record of such amendments.

 RECORD OF AMENDMENTS AND CORRIGENDA